 Paul: And we’ve done it too, right?
 We’ve been inspired by other companies and we’ve copied what they’ve done at times.
-So the differentiation is always only temporary, assuming it’s valuable, but it’s always only temporary.
+So the differentiation is always only temporary.
+Assuming it’s valuable, but it’s always only temporary.

-Des: I think that’s definitely true in a realm of B2B software where you can take stuff from a database, put it back in, write it in a certain way with a certain font etc. There’s no sustainable modes here.
+Des: I think that’s definitely true in a realm of B2B software where you can take stuff from a database, put it back in, write it in a certain way with a certain font etc. There’s no sustainable moats here.